joeljhanster/gemini/README.md

-# Phishy: Your AI Companion for a Secure Web
+# Phishy: Your AI Companion against Online Scams

 **Empowering users to navigate the web with confidence.**